pauliejes/SandboxDocs/docs/User Guide/build a game.md

 ## Conclusion

 You can share this game with others by copying and emailing the direct link or your friends can search for it on the worlds page.
 By the end of this tutorial, you should have a firm foundation for building more complex games in the future.
 Hopefully, you'll also get comfortable with the user interface of the VWS software, and start thinking of other things to create!
 Here are a few challenges that build on this lesson.
 Make 3 Ghosts.
 Make a bigger level.
 Make the food come back after a certain time.
 If you're feeling really ambitious, make the Ghost behave with more intelligence.
 There is literally an infinite amount of ideas for expanding this simple tutorial.
 Check out the appendix below for more info on how the code works, if you're interested in making a more complex game.
-You can play the finished (with a few improvements) game here: [http://vwf.adlnet.gov/472/adl/sandbox/yU4EixCOyfp6RQaW/](http://vwf.adlnet.gov/472/adl/sandbox/yU4EixCOyfp6RQaW/)
+You can play the finished (with a few improvements) game here: [http://vwf.adlnet.gov/472/adl/sandbox/yU4EixCOyfp6RQaW/](http://vwf.adlnet.gov/472/adl/sandbox/yU4EixCOyfp6RQaW/) Don't try that it doesn't work.
+Instead view some demos here: https://sandbox.adlnet.gov/967/adl/sandbox/demos[https://sandbox.adlnet.gov/967/adl/sandbox/demos](https://sandbox.adlnet.gov/967/adl/sandbox/demos "VW Sandbox Demos").

 ## Appendix 1: Code explanation